keptn/keptn.github.io/content/docs/0.2.0/installation/setup-keptn-gke/index.md

   - Windows

-        move/copy the executable to the desired folder
+        move/copy the executable to the desired folder and, optionally, add the executable to your PATH environment variable for a more convenient experience.

 - Now, you should be able to run the keptn CLI by
     - Mac OS / Linux